valli96/competition_v1/README.md

 - [x] look that the transformation tree exist
 - [x] add new marker script for the competition marker
 - [x] implement **state 8**
+- [ ] try to run the code
+- [ ] tune PID controller for height
+- [ ] check if stage 0 to 2 works fine
+      - [ ] 3 successful following
+      - [ ] find good height for the upper marker

+- [ ] PID controller for rotation
 - [ ] implement the landing proses **state 5**
       - [ ] tune the PID controller for this stage (try to uses velocity)
       - [ ] use different drones